Phillip Bladh Turns a Very Technical Job into a Creative One

 What is Sound of Metal About?

 Sound of Metal follows Ruben, a drummer (Riz Ahmed) who quickly loses his hearing while playing at shows.
 Ruben’s hearing decline becomes the focal point in the film through masterful sound production and design work.
 Director Darius Marder takes the viewer along Ruben’s devastating journey and gets inside his head as he goes deaf.
-Throughout the film, the audience hears exactly what Ruben is hearing (or not hearing) while he trys to find a new direction for his life.
+Throughout the film, the audience hears exactly what Ruben is hearing (or not hearing) while he tries to find a new direction for his life.

 Phillip’s job was to creatively capture the muffled ambient noises as well as the normal sound levels that Ruben experienced in real-time dealing with hearing loss.
 Actor Riz Ahmed wore two mics on set to accomplish the different sounds.
 He had one lavalier mic to record high-quality sound and then another mic strapped to his body recording under-the-clothes audio for the low-quality sound.
 Supervising sound editor/designer Nicolas Becker led a team of sound engineers to recreate the piercing silence and high-frequency noises once Ruben transitions to a cochlear implant.